PowerDNS/pdns/pdns/dnsdistdist/docs/statistics.rst

 Statistics
 ==========

-dnsdist keeps statistics on the queries is receives and send out.
+:program:`dnsdist` keeps statistics on the queries is receives and send out.
 They can be accessed in different ways:

 - via the console (see :ref:`Console`), using :func:`dumpStats` for the general ones, :func:`showServers()` for the ones related to the backends, :func:`showBinds()` for the frontends,